Monopoles, twisted integral homology, and Hirsch algebras: Some higher differentials in -coupled Morse homology

 \begin{proof} The differential $d_3$ is zero by the assumption that $[\phi_3] = 0$.
 This means that there is a cochain $h_2$ with $dh_2 + \phi_3 = 0$.
 Following the notation of \cite[Theorem 2.6]{McC}, the class is represented by the cochain $a \otimes 1 + h_2 a \otimes T$.
 The differential $d + L_3 T$, applied to this chain, gives $\phi_3 h_2 a \otimes T^2$.
 It follows that

 We will identify the cohomology class $[\phi_3 h_2]$ with the Hopf invariant $h(\phi)$.
 Notice that $C_\phi$ is naturally a simplicial set (though not a simplicial complex if $\phi$ is not injective).
-For this reason, we will work with the subcomplex $C_*$ of the singular chain complex $C_*^{\mathrm{sing}}(C_\phi)$ consisting of simplices on $S^3$ and linear cones on simplices in $X$, together with an extra vertex to serve as the cone point.
-The linear cone is ordered so that the cone point is the last point in the simplex, while the ordering on the earlier vertices coincides with that of $X$.
+For this reason, we will work with the subcomplex $C_*$ of the singular chain complex $C_*^{\mathrm{sing}}(C_\phi)$ consisting of simplices on $S^3$ and linear cones on simplices in $X$, together with an extra vertex to serve as the cone point.\footnote{Equivalently, $C_*$ is the normalized simplicial chain complex $C_*^\Delta(C_\phi)$ on the simplicial mapping cone.} The linear cone is ordered so that the cone point is the last point in the simplex, while the ordering on the earlier vertices coincides with that of $X$.
 Then, if $\sigma$ is one of the simplices listed above, for every $i$ the front face $\sigma_{[0, i]}$ and the back face $\sigma_{[i, k]}$ are simplices in the list too.